Väinö Linna: Biography

 Väinö Linna was born in Urjala in the Pirkanmaa region.
 He was the seventh child of Viktor (Vihtori) Linna (1874–1928) and Johanna Maria (Maija) Linna (1888–1972).
-Linna's father, a butcher, died when he was only seven years old, thus his mother had to support the entire family by working at a nearby manor.
+Linna's father, a butcher, died when Linna was only seven years old, thus Linna's mother had to support the entire family by working at a nearby manor.
 Despite his background, Linna's interest in literature began early on.
 As a child, Linna loved adventure novels which he borrowed from the local library.
 The author's education was, however, limited to six years at a public school which he finished in the mid-1930s.
 After working as a lumberjack and a farm hand at the same manor where his mother had worked, Linna moved to Tampere in 1938.
 Typical of his generation, the adolescent author-to-be moved from the countryside to a developing city in search of industrial labour which he found at the Finlayson textile mills.

 In 1940, Linna was conscripted into the army.
 The Second World War had broken out, and for Linna's part it meant participation in the Continuation War (1941–44).
 He fought on the eastern front.
 In addition to being a squad-leader, he wrote notes and observations about his and his unit's experiences.
 Already at this point Linna knew that writing would be his preferred occupation.
 However, failure to get the notes published led him to burn them.
 In spite of rejection, the idea of a novel, which would depict ordinary soldiers' views on war, would later lead him to write The Unknown Soldier.

 After the war, Linna got married and started writing while working at the mills during the day.
 Throughout his time at Finlayson, Väinö Linna read avidly.
 Such authors as Schopenhauer, Dostoyevsky, and Nietzsche gained Linna's respect.
 Linna later said that Erich Maria Remarque's All Quiet on the Western Front had also had a great influence on him.
 However, Linna's first two novels Päämäärä and Musta rakkaus sold poorly; he also wrote poetry but did not enjoy success with that either.
 Not until the release of The Unknown Soldier (1954) did he rise to fame.
 It is evident that at the time there was a distinct social need for a novel that would deal with the war and ordinary people's role in it.
 A decade after the peace treaty with the Soviet Union many Finns were ready to reminisce, some even in a critical manner.
 The Unknown Soldier satisfied that need completely, as its characters were unarguably more diverse, realistic yet heroic, than those of earlier Finnish war novels.
 The book soon became something of a best-seller, as it sold 175,000 copies in only six months – quite a lot for a Finnish novel in the 1950s.